What is a corneal ulcer?

 - A white spot on your cornea

 It’s important to seek treatment right away if you have any of these symptoms.
-Most of these symptoms should go away once you have the corneal ulcer treated and it has healed.
-If untreated, a corneal ulcer can lead to loss of vision and even blindness.
+Most of them should go away once you have the corneal ulcer treated and it has healed.
+If untreated, a corneal ulcer can lead to vision loss and even blindness.

 How is a corneal ulcer diagnosed?

-Your healthcare provider will begin with a medical history and physical exam.
-Your provider will do a thorough eye exam.
-He or she will check your vision in both eyes.
-Your provider will probably place a dye into your eye that allows for closer examination of your cornea.
-Your provider will probably need to use an ophthalmoscope.
+Your eye care provider will start with a health history, physical exam, and a full eye exam.
+This will include checking your vision in both eyes.
+Your provider will likely place a dye on your eye.
+This lets your provider more closely check your cornea.
+Your provider will likely need to use a device called an ophthalmoscope.
 This uses a light to look into the back of your eye.
-You also might need to look into a large instrument called a slit-lamp, so your provider can see your eye in more detail.
+You also might need to look into a large microscope called a slit lamp.
+This lets your provider see your eye in more detail.

-Often, your healthcare provider will scrape your cornea and send it for culture.
-If you wear contact lenses, your provider may also send your contact lenses for culture.
+Often your eye care provider will scrape your cornea and send it for culture to find out if there is an infection.
+If you wear contact lenses, your provider may also send your contacts for culture.
 In some cases, your provider might also want to take blood tests to help find the cause of your corneal ulcer.
 Finding the cause of the ulcer is important because certain causes have different treatments.
-You may need to see an ophthalmologist, a healthcare provider who specializes in eye conditions, to have your condition diagnosed and treated.
+You may need to see an eye care provider who specializes in eye conditions (ophthalmologist) for your diagnosis and treatment.

 How is a corneal ulcer treated?